 If the situation arises where your Medigap provider does deny you, you can qualify for a Medicare Advantage plan.
-These plans have less restrictions and unless you have renal kidney failure, you will be accepted.
+These plans have fewer restrictions and unless you have renal kidney failure, you will be accepted.

 Medicare Advantage Special Needs Plans also exist in some parts of the country for people with diabetes.
 These plans have comprehensive diabetic care and are tailored to meet the needs of the diabetic patient.

 If you are a diabetic, make sure you plan now for your long-term healthcare.
 Contact us to find out your options when it comes to diabetic Medicare plans.
-Click here to compare Medicare rates online now.